-Korsman BK, Kimball ME, Hernandez FJ (in press).
+Korsman BK, Kimball ME, Hernandez FJ (2017).
 Spatial and temporal variability in ichthyoplankton communities ingressing through two adjacent inlets along the southeastern US Atlantic coast.
-Hydrobiologia
+Hydrobiologia 795:219-237.

-Kimball ME, Boswell KM, Rozas LP (in press).
+Kimball ME, Boswell KM, Rozas LP (2017).
 Estuarine fish behavior around slotted water control structures in a managed salt marsh.
-Wetlands Ecology and Management
+Wetlands Ecology and Management 25:299-312.

-Li C, Li X, Boswell KM, Kimball ME, Lin J (in press).
-Circular estuarine plume revealed by satellite SAR observations and in situ measurements.
-IEEE Transactions on Geoscience and Remote Sensing
+Li C, Li X, Boswell KM, Kimball ME, Lin J (2017).
+Estuarine plume: A case study by satellite SAR observations and in situ measurements.
+IEEE Transactions on Geoscience and Remote Sensing 55(4):2276-2287.

 Lin J, Li C, Boswell KM, Kimball ME, Rozas LP (2016).
 Examination of winter circulation in a northern Gulf of Mexico estuary.
 Estuaries and Coasts 39:879-899.